 Have someone asked you what your values are?
 I can’t even remember the last time I was asked that question.
-According to mind tools, “Your values are the things that you believe are important in the way you live and work.”
-But life is not always easy.
-Sometimes we have to ask ourselves how much pain and struggles can take before saying I had enough.
+According to mind tools, “Your values are the things that you believe are important in how you live and work.”
+But life is not always easy, and sometimes we have to ask ourselves how much pain and struggles can take before saying I had enough.

 Let me ask you another question.

 What does spirituality mean to you?
 Is it “the sum total of your cultural values and sacred beliefs,” as Neal Donald Walsch defines it in his book Tomorrow’s God?
 Suppose we all start figuring out our cultural values and beliefs for ourselves.
 In that case, we will be on the right path toward a better life, a more purposeful life.
 You will be able to make the right decisions that will benefit you.
 Especially in this racist climate we still find ourselves in today.
 Black people still are being murdered due to people’s racist beliefs and behaviors.
 We must continually ask ourselves, is this racist behavior going to benefit us in the long run or hinder us?
 Even if you don’t consider yourself racist, ask yourself if this behavior I am involved in will hinder me or benefit me.
 We decide on what we believe in every day, whether we realize it or not.